Worried that your concrete planter is bad for your plants? The answers and the fix!

 Option 1.
 Apply A Sealer To The Concrete To Reduce Alkalinity

 Seal the planter inside and out using either acrylic paint or a concrete sealer.
 Seal it both inside and outside using a foam brush to apply it.

-Keep in mind that you have made the cement planter non-porous by doing this, which is one of the benefits of using a cement planter.
+Keep in mind that you have made the cement planter non-porous by doing this.
+Porosity is one of the benefits of using a cement planter.

 Soak the planter in water for three days before potting the plant.
 This will be effective at reducing alkalinity.
 Also, be sure to refresh the water each day.

 You do not need to seal this, but if you would like to, then be sure to let the cement or concrete fully dry.

 Option 3.
 Change The Soil Composition To Reduce Cement Alkalinity